Alexandria Ocasio-Cortez Slammed With Third Ethics Complaint

-Freshman congresswomen Alexandria Ocasio-Cortez is now the subject of a third ethics complaint, according to the Daily Mail.
+Freshman congresswomen Alexandria Ocasio-Cortez is now the subject of a third ethics complaint, according to The Daily Mail.
 Dan Backer, an attorney for the conservative Coolidge Reagan Foundation, filed the charges with the Federal Election Commission earlier today.

 Backer alleges that Ocasio-Cortez, often known as AOC, bypassed campaign contribution laws by paying a company that provided fundraising, organizing, and other services, substantially under market value.

 The company, named Brand New Congress LLC, was founded by Saikat Chakrabarti, Ocasio-Cortez’s congressional chief of staff.
-Chakrabarti originally worked as AOC’s campaign manager, and helped pull off her incredible upset victory.
+Chakrabarti originally worked as AOC’s campaign manager and helped pull off her incredible upset victory.

 The company worked for 13 campaigns, including Ocasio-Cortez’s.
 Backer claims that the company only received $173,101 in payment from the campaigns, despite completing “over $1 million” worth of work.